arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 ![LiPo batteries with various capacity sizes](assets/three-lipo-batteries.png)

 While the MKR boards do not provide a mechanism for identifying capacity, we can get a general idea of the current status by mapping the voltage to the capacity.
-A more precise value can be obtained with the help of a fuel gauge IC (Integrated Circuit), avaliable in the Portenta X8 and H7.
+A more precise value can be obtained with the help of a fuel gauge IC (Integrated Circuit), available in the Portenta X8 and H7.

 **Discharge rating**
 When the battery is fully charged or when it is near to discharge, the discharge rate changes considerably.
 Yet, there is a region where the discharge rate is constant (change in voltage over change in discharge capacity does not flunctuate).
 Within this region, the maximum current draw is defined as: